Last night I was sitting on the living room floor with my computer on my lap. Bradley crawled across the room and peeked up over the screen at me…

 Yes, the days are cloudy and gray.
 Cold today with a probability of a few inches of snow overnight.
 Winter is lingering, and anyone who expected differently is disappointed.

-This grayness is depressing, robbing us of energy and verve. (verve [vɜːv] great vitality, enthusiasm, and liveliness; sparkle)
+This grayness is depressing, robbing us of energy and verve. (verve [vɜːv] n great vitality, enthusiasm, and liveliness; sparkle)

 This morning when I walked into work, I was greeted by this: